tc45/ansible-demos/01-Basic/README.md

 Output of **inventory.yml**
 ```
-# Individual devices can be specified with variables added directly inline
+# Individual devices can be specified with variables added directly inline.
+Device doesn't exist in lab.
+Timeout of 1
+# to quickly timeout SSH when it tries to connect.
-10.10.20.175 ansible_network_os=cisco.ios.ios
+DIST-SW00 ansible_host=10.10.20.174 ansible_network_os=cisco.ios.ios timeout=1

 # Create group called devnet_ios and add all IOS-XE devices to it
 [devnet_ios]
 dist-rtr01 ansible_host=10.10.20.175
 dist-rtr02 ansible_host=10.10.20.176

-# Assign variables to the group called devnet_ios.  ansible_network is well known.  psn1/2/3 are custom variables
+# Assign variables to the group called devnet_ios.  ansible_network is well known.
 [devnet_ios:vars]
 ansible_network_os=cisco.ios.ios